-Chromebooks are wireless network-dependent devices, so schools that lack a robust WiFi network will want to improve their connection infrastructure.
+Chromebooks are predominantly Internet-dependent devices, so schools that lack a robust WiFi network will want to improve their network infrastructure.
 This may represent a (possibly significant) cost, so it should be carefully considered and tested during a Chromebook project analysis.
-Moreover, as with any network- or connection-dependent device, a break in service stops the device - whether it's a cable-connected TV for typical distance learning or a network-connected Chromebook.
+Moreover, as with any network- or connection-dependent device, a break in service interrupts the device - whether it's a cable-connected TV for typical distance learning or a network-connected Chromebook.
+However, Google Apps tools like Gmail, Google Docs, and Google Calendar are cached on the system and remain accessible during network outages or when the device is offline.
+Google has also enabled developers of Chrome Web apps to design them to work offline by caching pages while online.
+Such applications include The New York Times, mySchoolNotebook.com, and MathBoard.